-This court case and the subsequent quit claim deeds would appear to identify Richard and Mary as the parents of Prudance, but the age of Richard and Mary at the birth of the first child, Prudance, suggests this may be a second marriage for Richard or perhaps they were grandchildren.
+This court case and the subsequent quit claim deeds would appear to identify Richard and Mary as the parents of Prudance, but the age of Richard and Mary at the birth of the first child, Prudance, suggests this may be a second marriage for Richard.
 Richard was born about 1778 in New Jersey.
 Mary was born about 1793 in Pennsylvania.
 At the time of Prudance's birth in 1823, Richard would have been 45 and Mary would have been 30.
-The ages seem old to begin a family at this point in history.
 In the 1830 census, there is a young adult male and female in the home of Richard Morris.
 These could be children from a previous marriage and/or the parents of Prudance and siblings.
 Perhaps they died and the children were raised by Richard and Mary.
 This is all theory.

 What we know of Richard Morris: